-Step #2: Analyze top organic listings – These high-ranking sites are your competitors and they’re the right blogs to get links from, since they’re related to your subject or theme.
+Step #2: Analyze top organic listings – These high-ranking sites are your competitors and they’re the right blogs to build links from, since they’re related to your subject or theme.

-As you can see, the sites dominating Google organic results are likely candidates and, therefore, they qualify for your outreach email.
+As you can see, the sites dominating the organic search results on search engines are likely candidates and, therefore, they qualify for your outreach email.

 However, you don’t have to contact the blogger and just ask for the link.
-That wouldn’t produce the desired result.
+That wouldn’t be a valuable link building effort.
 What you want to do instead is find broken links on any of your competitors’ web pages.

-First, go to Google and search for this string:
+First, go to Google and look for this string in the search engine:

 intitle:”blogging business” inurl:”links”